-Nixon Peabody LLP is also of the opinion that interest on the Series 2013A Bonds is, by virtue of the Act, exempt from personal income taxes imposed by the State of New York or any political subdivision of the State of New York.
-Nixon Peabody LLP, Bond Counsel, expresses no opinion as to other state or local tax consequences arising with respect to the Series 2013A Bonds nor as to the taxability of the Series 2013A Bonds or the income therefrom under the laws of any state other than New York.
+Nixon Peabody LLP and Drohan Lee LLP, Co-Bond Counsels, are also of the opinion that interest on the Series 2015A Bonds is, by virtue of the Act, exempt from personal income taxes imposed by the State of New York or any political subdivision of the State of New York.
+Co-Bond Counsels express no opinion as to other state or local tax consequences arising with respect to the Series 2015A Bonds nor as to the taxability of the Series 2015A Bonds or the income therefrom under the laws of any state other than New York.